Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 For the relationship to work, you’ll also need to be willing to stop punishing your partner for their infidelity.
 And counseling can help with that process.

 If you’re moving forward without your partner, “it’s important to work on the insecurities that the cheating brought up with you,” says Thompson.
-(Again, individual therapy can be a big help here.)
 That way, you can avoid bringing them into future relationships.
-Adds Wick: “Be patient with yourself, and understand that rebuilding trust takes time.
-Communicate honestly about your trust issues in new relationships.”
-This will give future partners a better idea of what’s going on so they can better support you.
+Working one-on-one with a therapist can be a big help in this process.

 7. Rebuild your self-esteem